Mission StatementMORE »

 For more details regarding the organization's financial information, select the financial tab and review available comments.

 Resources and support for experiential learning opportunities are not evenly distributed among Boston Public School students.
-Those that live in low income, urban areas face many barriers to travel and service-learning experiences.
+Those who live in low income, urban areas face many barriers to travel and service-learning experiences.
 The problem is bigger than financial need; on top of high and rising costs, teachers lack the time for and experience in leading these life-changing trips for their students.
 Quest provides this necessary support.

 Quest Adventures seeks out middle and high school educators and their students from diverse, underserved populations, including Black, Latino, and new English Language Learners (ELL).
 We work closely with teams to plan their trips, develop academic programs, lead local community service and provide financial support.
 Our grant helps to make possible these transformative experiences for students.